 However, if you want a faster workflow and more design flexibility, AppLaunchpad is the better choice.

-AppLaunchpad is one of the best tools for creating App Store screenshots.
+Between AppLaunchpad vs AppScreens, AppLaunchpad is the best tool for creating App Store screenshots.
 It offers 1000+ templates, AI resizing, one-click localization, built-in graphics, and an easy drag-and-drop editor, making it simple to create professional app screenshots quickly.

 Yes.
-Well-designed screenshots can improve app store conversion rates by quickly showing users what the app does and why it is useful
+Well-designed screenshots can improve app store conversion rates by quickly showing users what the app does and why it is useful.

 Most screenshot tools support localization.
 They allow users to translate screenshot text and generate visuals for different countries, helping apps target global users without redesigning screenshots from scratch.